MohammadMouadi/sudoku_solver/README.md

     This will generate a random board with no control over the number of blank cells to start with.

     - Initial cells (blue-bordered) are non-changable.
-For the other cells to fill, you just move the mouse over that cell and press a number from your keyboard. something to note is that, the board will does not accept values that creates invalid states(i.e. number dublicates in a row, column or the corresponding 3x3 square).
+For the other cells to fill, you just move the mouse over that cell and press a number from your keyboard. something to note is that, the board will not accept values that create invalid states(i.e. number dublicates in a row, column or the corresponding 3x3 square).

-    - to get a hint of what number should be in the cell just click on it with the mouse.
-The number will fill that cell automatically.
+    - to get a hint of what number should be in the cell just click on it with the mouse. the cell will be filled automatically.

     - to remove previously assigned numbers, enter 0 in that number's cell.

    * Press on solve, and the board will start solving, and here you can visualize the backtracking algorithm.
-(I already have the solution as it is unique)

      - The solver will ignore your input and solve according to the initial state.
      - The slider at the bottom is to control the speed of the solving visualisation.